 MUCH of the mischief of the world is the work of people who mean well.
 Not the least of the annoyances thrust on Lincoln came from people who ought to have known better.
-The fact that such mischief-makers are complacent, as if they were doing what was brilliant, and useful, adds to the vexation.
+The fact that such mischief-makers are complacent, as if they were doing what was brilliant, and useful, adds to the vexation took the utterances of the Tribune as gospel truth.